bnb/ideas/README.md

 A repo similar to [npm](npmjs.org) where developers host a Tent 0.4+ schema on GitHub and it is published to the repository of schemas.

+### Firefox/Chrome Tent (Status) Notifications

+Notifications in your browser of new reposts, follows, mentions, unfollows, etc.

+### Tent Repost
+When you see an embedded Tweet on somedamnnewsblog.com, you can click "retweet" and you'll retweet it on Twitter.
+You can't do that with Tent, because there's not one place to repost from.
+Tent Repost would be a tiny site where you authenticate and then are able to click "Repost" on Status posts (or other posts?) on sites you're not authenticated with, such as somedamnnewsblog.com.

 ## Team Fortress 2

 ### Resume.tf